resnullius/alpine-build-pkg/README.md

 -------------
 This is my way to build alpinelinux packages using docker containers.

-I use the bash script `alpine-pkg-build` to generate my keys, build packages and run into a shell in them.
+I use the bash script `alpine-build-pkg` to generate my keys, build packages and run into a shell in them.

 Just clone this repo and make a symbolic link to your `~/bin/` or